shinnn/isogram/README.md

 *isogram* is a code generator.
 It enables us to change the parameters of the Google Analytics tracking code, as we like, as long as they are [isogrammic](http://en.wikipedia.org/wiki/Isogram).

 Isn't it very useful?
 Indeed, it isn't.
-But, I think, *isogram* can surprise the poeple seeing the source code of your website, [such as Bynens's commit](https://github.com/h5bp/html5-boilerplate/commit/48d49e96d6db282eb9686d31ebbc5cbbbdd4d966#all_commit_comments "notes on commit").
+But, I think, *isogram* can surprise the people seeing the source code of your website, [such as Bynens's commit](https://github.com/h5bp/html5-boilerplate/commit/48d49e96d6db282eb9686d31ebbc5cbbbdd4d966#all_commit_comments "notes on commit").

 ## Websites using *isogram*